SchlossLab/Sze_FollowUps_Microbiome_2017/README.md

 * LaTex should be in the user's PATH
 * Pandoc should in the user's PATH
 * PBS job scheduler for server (or something similar)
+* ghostscript libtiff-tools (to convert tiff to pdf)

 #### Running analysis
 ```git clone https://github.com/SchlossLab/Baxter_followUps_2016```